Pre-Islamic Arabia: Fall of the Empires

 Despite almost succumbing to the plague, Byzantine emperor Justinian I (reigned 527–565) attempted to resurrect the might of the Roman Empire by expanding into Arabia.
 The Arabian Peninsula had a long coastline for merchant ships and an area of lush vegetation known as the Fertile Crescent which could help fund his expansion into Europe and North Africa.
 The drive into Persian territory would also put an end to tribute payments to the Sasanians, which resulted in an agreement to give 11000 lb of tribute to the Persians annually in exchange for a ceasefire.

 However, Justinian could not afford further losses in Arabia.
 The Byzantines and the Sasanians sponsored powerful nomadic mercenaries from the desert with enough power to trump the possibility of aggression in Arabia.
 Justinian viewed his mercenaries as so valued for preventing conflict that he awarded their chief with the titles of patrician, phylarch, and king – the highest honours that he could bestow on anyone.
 By the late 6th century, an uneasy peace remained until disagreements erupted between the mercenaries and their patron empires.

 The Byzantines' ally was a Christian Arabic tribe from the frontiers of the desert known as the Ghassanids.
 The Sasanians' ally; the Lakhmids, were also Christian Arabs, but from what is now Iraq.
 However, denominational disagreements about God forced a schism in the alliances.
 The Byzantines' official religion was Orthodox Christianity, which believed that Jesus Christ and God were two natures within one entity.
 The Ghassanids, as Monophysite Christians from Iraq, believed that God and Jesus Christ were only one nature.
 This disagreement proved irreconcilable and resulted in a permanent break in the alliance.

 Meanwhile, the Sasanian Empire broke its alliance with the Lakhmids due to false accusations that the Lakhmids' leader had committed treason; the Sasanians annexed the Lakhmid kingdom in 602.
 The fertile lands and important trade routes of Iraq were now open ground for upheaval.

-Rise of Islam
+Early Muslim conquests

 Expansion of the caliphate, 622–750 CE.

 When the military stalemate was finally broken and it seemed that Byzantium had finally gained the upper hand in battle, nomadic Arabs invaded from the desert frontiers, bringing with them a new social order that emphasized religious devotion over tribal membership.

 The political apparatus created by Muhammad (d.
 632) was able to conquer Arabia within a few years of his death.
 Afterwards, this group invaded the Near East into both Sasanian and Byzantine territory.
 Within a few decades, the Sasanian empire had fallen entirely, with Byzantine territories in the Levant, the Caucasus, Egypt, Syria and North Africa also taken.
 By the end of the seventh century, an empire stretching from the Pyrenees Mountains in Europe to the Indus River valley in South Asia had been established.